72 Hours In Hampi, Home Of India’s Architectural Wonders

 You can’t take a trip to Hampi without seeing its famed UNESCO World Heritage-listed ruins.
 Virupaksha Temple is beautifully designed and has remained largely untouched since it was built.

 The Elephant Stables, a sprawling structure built to provide shelter for the royal elephants of the Vijayanagara Empire, and underground Shiva Temple – one of the city’s oldest and most unique in construction – are equally deserving of your time.
-Entry to Virupaksha Temple, the Elephant Stables and the Shiva Temple varies, but generally sits around will set you back around $10 (500INR).
+Entry to Virupaksha Temple, the Elephant Stables and the Shiva Temple varies, but generally will set you back INR500 (AU$10).

 The nearby Vitthala complex is home to the stone chariot, an intricately carved and once-functional shrine dedicated Garuda, a figure from Hindu mythology.
-Entry and golf-buggy transfer to the temple costs around $10 (500INR), and it’s well worth it.
+Entry and golf-buggy transfer to the temple costs around INR500 (AU$10), and it’s well worth it.

-Considering the ruins spawn over a total 26km, you could (and should) spend a couple of days in Hampi if you’re keen to take it all in.
+Considering the ruins sprawl over a total 26km, you could (and should) spend a couple of days in Hampi if you’re keen to take it all in.

 Head Across The River